A Particle Method for Solving Fredholm Equations of the First Kind: Introduction

 \section{Introduction}

 We consider Fredholm equations of the first kind of the form

-where $f(x)$ and $h(y)$ are probability densities on $\X$ and $\Y$, respectively, while $g(y \mid x)$ is the density of a Markov kernel from $\X$ to $\Y$.
-Given $g$ and samples from $h$, we aim to estimate the density $f$.
+with $f(x)$ and $h(y)$ probability densities on $\X$ and $\Y$, respectively, and $g(y \mid x)$ the density of a Markov kernel from $\X$ to $\Y$.
+Given $g$ and (some characterization of) $h$, we aim to estimate $f$.
+Our particular interest is the setting in which we have access to a collection of samples from $h$, rather than the function itself.

 This class of equations has numerous applications in statistics and applied mathematics.
 For example, $h$ might correspond to a mixture model for which we wish to estimate its mixing distribution, $f$, from samples from $h$.
-This problem is known as density deconvolution or indirect density estimation \citep{delaigle2008deconvolution,ma2011indirect,pensky2017minimax,yang2020density}.
-In epidemiology, these equations link the unknown reproduction number of a disease to the observed number of deaths \citep{goldstein2009reconstructing, gostic2020practical, marschner2020back}.
+This problem is known as density deconvolution or indirect density estimation \citep{delaigle2008alternative,ma2011indirect,pensky2017minimax,yang2020density}.
+In epidemiology, \eqref{eq:fe} links the incidence curve of a disease to the observed number of cases \citep{goldstein2009reconstructing, gostic2020practical, marschner2020back}.
 In instrumental variable regression and causal inference, Fredholm equations can be used to estimate a nonlinear regression function or identify causal effects in the presence of confounders \citep{hall2005nonparametric,miao2018identifying}.
-Since the seminal work of \citet{vardi1985statistical,vardi1993image}, Fredholm equations of the first kind have also been widely used in positron emission tomography.
-In this and similar contexts, $f$ corresponds to an image which needs to be inferred from noisy measurements \citep{aster2018parameter,clason2019regularization,jin2019expectation}.
+Since the seminal work of \citet{vardi1985statistical,vardi1993image}, Fredholm equations have also been widely used in positron emission tomography.
+In this and similar contexts, $f$ corresponds to an image which needs to be inferred from noisy measurements \citep{aster2018parameter,clason2019regularization,snyder1992deblurring,jin2019expectation}.